 What is SIDS?

 Commonly referred to as ‘cot or crib death’ or in medical terms Sudden Infant Death Syndrome (SIDS).
-SIDS is the commonest cause of death in infants between one week and one year of age.
+SIDS is the most common cause of death in infants between one week and one year of age.
 It occurs in all countries and socio-economic groups.
-The prevalence of SIDS in South Africa is about 3.7 per 1000 live births.
+The prevalence of SIDS in South Africa is approximately 3.7 per 1000 live births.

-In these cases death may indeed have been totally sudden and unexpected, but more often there have been prior symptoms which could have been recognised by the mother or caretaker.
+In some of these cases, death may indeed be sudden and unexpected, but in many cases there are prior symptoms which could have been recognised by the primary caretaker.

 According to the Safe Sleep campaign, the following factors can put a baby at a higher risk of dying from SIDS: